aadonkeyz/Blog/source/_posts/Building-Abstractions-with-Procedures.md

 (define size 2)
 ```

-causes the interpreter to associate the value $2$ with the name size.
+causes the interpreter to associate the value $2$ with the name `size`.
 Once the name `size` has been associated with the number $2$, we can refer to the value $2$ by name:

 ```lisp
 size